can-er/azure-vm-templates/README.md

 # Azure VM templates

-This set of scripts allows to create a set of VMs.
+These scripts allow to create a set numbers of VMs.

 ----------------------------------------------
 ### Software requirements